hetida/hetida-designer/docs/structuring_exceptions.md

         }
     },
     "location": {
-        "file": "component code",
+        "file": "COMPONENT CODE",
         "function_name": "main",
         "line_number": 29
     }
 }
 ```

-Since the exception is raised within the component code, the `file` attribute of the `location` is just `component code` (in all other cases it is the path to the corresponding file).
+Since the exception is raised within the component code, the `file` attribute of the `location` is just `COMPONENT CODE` (in all other cases it is the path to the corresponding file).

 The `process_stage` attribute can take one of the following values:
 * PARSING_WORKFLOW